-Prerequisite: Honors Pre-Calculus ("A-" average).
-AP Calculus AB with a "B" average needed for those selecting AP an AP Calculus AB test score of 3
+Honors Pre-Calculus ("A-" average).
+AP Calculus AB with a "B" average needed for those selecting AP Calculus BC.

-Calculus BC.

-Honors Applied Calculus students wishing to level-up to AP Calculus BC must have an "A" average and
+Honors Applied Calculus students wishing to level-up to AP Calculus BC must have an "A" average and an AP Calculus AB test score of 3